vechain/grant-program/applications/Flybloc.md

 API Layer:
 - RESTful API: Facilitate communication between frontend, backend, and databases.
 Can use Next or Nuxt JS routing capabilities.
 Database:
-- Supabase PostgresSQL: For storing user data, game states, scores, and more.
+- Supabase PostgresSQL: For storing user data, game stats, scores, and more.
 Authentication:
 - OAuth2.0: For Single Sign-On (SSO) capabilities with Google, Apple, and Facebook.
 - JWT (JSON Web Tokens): Securely transmitting information between users and the server.